Barry Soper: If political capital was cash, Labour would be bankrupt

 Why did she think her staffer hadn't been turning up at the office for five weeks?

 Why hasn't the man, who's apparently been working from home, been stood down while the Queen's Counsel considers the Labour Party process that didn't take any further action?
-Why did she blindly accept Haworth's word that the complaints had nothing to do with sex?
+Why did she blindly accept Haworth's word that the complaints had nothing to do with sexual violence?

 Most importantly, why didn't she take some initiative herself and instruct her staff to ferret out the complainants and meet them to find out what they claim had happened to them?